 This antenna uses a highly efficient Teflon insulated gamma match that eliminates any coils or matching transformers.
 That enables shunt feeding of the .82 wave main radiator, keeping it DC grounded for added lightning protection.
 This also gives the antenna it's ability to handle high power levels.
 The standard model is available with a gold pin Teflon insulated weatherproof N or SO-239 connector recommended for up to 1 KW input.
 Higher power versions are also available such as our 3 kilowatt using a Teflon 7/16" DIN connector and heavy duty gamma match.

 Beware of poorly constructed clones that look similar to the Dominator.
 One distributor in Slovenia is selling an antenna that has been made to look like the factory authorized product .
 Clones are not factory authorized, are not shipped with assembly or tuning instructions and are responsible for many transmitter failures.
 Please visit our "Dominator vs. Clone" page for more information.
 Norwalk Electronics guarantees no single other FM broadcast antenna can produce a stronger signal or you can return the antenna to us within 30 days for a refund.

-for use in emergency or temporary situations where an effective, easy to install antenna is required.
+signal, offering benefits for use in emergency or temporary situations where an antenna is required.
 Be prepared for the unexpected as changes in weather